franamor98/SWOT_L1B_Interferomtry/README.md

 - Gamma-weighted multilooking
 - Optional Goldstein phase filtering
 - Interferometric height inversion
-- Geolocation and radiometric backscatter (σ⁰)
+- Geolocation.
+Simplified.
+Spherical Earth toy model.

 The processing is exposed through a single class and accompanied by explanatory Jupyter notebooks that document each processing step.